4LL3N51147/Capstone2020/README.md

 NEW!
 If you would like to use Fawkes to protect your identity, please check out our software and binary implementation on the [website](https://sandlab.cs.uchicago.edu/fawkes/#code).

 Copyright
 ---------
 This code is intended only for personal privacy protection or academic research.

-We are currently exploring the filing of a provisional patent on the Fawkes algorithm.

 Usage
 -----